juanmav/qurable/README.md

 - If more scalability is needed, we could use multiple read replicas and sharding.
 - In memory caching could be used to reduce database load.

-This aproach allows to create a good enough solution for the problem, and it is scalable enough if the system grows even more the design should be revisited.
+This approach allows to create a good enough solution for the problem, and it is scalable enough if the system grows even more the design should be revisited.